CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/05_2_passive_design_p2.md

 <br/><br/>

 ## Set Analysis Period for Summer Design Day
 June 21st is chosen as our model summer design day.
+Create a "LB Incident Radiation" and set the reference values for grid size and offset distance before running the component.

 ```{image} ../_static/psvdgn1/psvdgn1_8.png
 :width: 100%